MicrosoftLearning/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_11_explore_service_trust_portal.md

 ---
 lab:
     title: 'Explore the Service Trust Portal'
-    module: 'Module 4 Lesson 1: Describe the capabilities of Microsoft compliance solutions: Describe the compliance management capabilities in Microsoft'
+    module: 'Module 4 Lesson 1: Describe the capabilities of Microsoft compliance solutions: Describe the compliance management capabilities of Microsoft'
 ---

 # Lab: Explore the Service Trust Portal